-- (a) AssemblingAssembly of the packaging components, including demonstration of compliance with para.
-637 of the Transport Regulations; - (b) Loading and unloading of the package contents; - (c)Testing and controls before each shipment.
-The methods used for operational controls and tests, in particular those required in accordance with paras 502, 503-(a), 508, 523, 526, 527 and 526-528 of the Transport Regulations, should be detailed; - (d) Handling and tie-down.
-Specifications on bolt torqueing,torquing and number of transport cycles (to be used in fatigue analysis) for each mode of transport should be included, if applicable; - (e) Any proposed supplementary equipment and operational controls to be applied during transport.
+- (a) Assembly of the packaging components, including demonstration of compliance with para.
+637 of the Transport Regulations. - (b) Loading and unloading of the package contents. - (c) Testing and controls before each shipment.
+The methods used for operational controls and tests, in particular those required in accordance with paras

+- 502, 503(a), 508, 523 and 526-528 of the Transport Regulations, should be detailed. - (d) Handling and tie-down.
+Specifications on bolt torquing and number of transport cycles (to be used in fatigue analysis) for each mode of transport should be included, if applicable. - (e) Any proposed supplementary equipment and operational controls to be applied during transport.